NOTICE: Internet Explorer was retired by Microsoft on June 15th, 2022 and is no longer supported. This could change how you access Online Banking.

 A savings account is something everyone should have and use.
-There are a number of different types of savings accounts out there, so you’ll want to do your homework.
+Not sure which savings account is best for you?
+Compare the different savings accounts WesBanco offers.
 After all, this is a decision that can help grow your money for an emergency or something you really want like a bucket-list vacation, new car or even a home.
 While your checking account is your primary money holding location, a savings account is a safe place to keep your money liquid in case you need to tap into it at a moment’s notice.

 When you start to compare savings accounts, you’ll notice that you have a lot of choices including where to open a savings account.
 You can go to a local, neighborhood bank or compare savings accounts from an online-only banking service.
 They’re all different, but we’ll walk you through how to choose a savings account with these easy tips.

 Compare Savings Accounts Based on Your Goals

 How do you plan to use the money you’re about to start saving?
 Are you starting an emergency fund or saving for next year’s vacation?
 Maybe you’re saving for something bigger like a new home or college tuition.
 You’ll want to choose a savings account that you feel comfortable leaving your money in without making too many withdrawals.

 Another consideration when choosing a savings account is how long you’re planning to save that money.
 If you plan to hold your savings for many years, investing may be something to think about.
 Consider what’s important to you in a banking partner, too.
 Do you value an excellent mobile app or online banking resources?
 Do you value a hands-on approach to customer service?
 It’s important to think about how your experience will factor into which type of savings accounts you open.